MarcSteene/AzureCostOptimizationReportingTool/README.md

 * Windows VM Scale Sets without Hybrid Benefit
 * SQL Databases not using Hybrid Benefit
 * SQL Managed Instances not using Hybrid Benefit
-* Linux VMs not using Hybrid Benefit (Red Hat Enterprise Linux and SUSE Linux Enterprise Server)
+* Red Hat Enterprise Linux VMs not using Hybrid Benefit
+* SUSE Linux Enterprise Server VMs not using Hybrid Benefit
 * VMs deallocated for more than 90 days
 * Recovery Services Vaults in Dev/Test subscriptions using Geo-Redundant Storage (GRS)
 * Snapshots older than 1 year